 But this type of nuance was missing from comments made by The Wilderness Society in response to Mr McCamley’s views about the importance of maintaining groundcover.

-Rather than engage with that point that different types of vegetation plays different roles in the landscape, campaign manager Emily Dickson’s comments instead implied that farmers like Mr McCamley don’t care about trees at all.
+Rather than engage with that point that different types of vegetation play different roles in the landscape, campaign manager Emily Dickson’s comments instead implied that farmers like Mr McCamley don’t care much about trees at all.

 “I don’t think anyone would be able to convince a koala or a greater glider that some grass is enough,” Ms Dickson said.